glest/glest-masterserver/docs/README.txt

 · list available game mods (CSV output)
 · provide a version check for game installations

 It uses a standard PHP/MySQL setup to achieve this.
-When instances of MegaGlest engine based games publish their game information, they do so by pushing it to this web server in regular intervals.
+When instances of ZetaGlest engine based games publish their game information, they do so by pushing it to this web server in regular intervals.
 Stale entries are removed when the next client requests the list.
 When game instances retrieve the list of hosted games